ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/2-Install.md

 ### 8.)
 At the top left of MO2, click on the puzzle icon which will open up a dropdown menu for various tools.
 Choose Set CPU Affinity and first clear if there's anything there, then select the tool again and change the affinity

 ### 9.)
-If you don't use an Nvidia RTX GPU, disable NVIDIA Reflex Support and both Skyrim Upscaler mods then set "bUseTAA" to 1 in skyrimprefs.ini

-### 10.)
 You can now select “Halls of Sovngarde” from the right hand dropdown and press play

 :::tip
 # Optional Post-Install Steps